Ferrous Gluconate

 What is the recommended dosage of Ferrous Gluconate?

-The clinically studied dose for Ferrous Gluconate is 50-300 mg elemental iron/day; often 325 mg ferrous gluconate = ~38 mg elemental Fe per tablet, taken multiple times daily.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 50-300 mg elemental iron/day; often 325 mg ferrous gluconate = ~38 mg elemental Fe per tablet, taken multiple times daily Always follow the product label and check with a healthcare provider for personal advice.